jchetan064/Airlines-Flights-Data/README.md

 Source: Kaggle – Airlines Flights Data Analysis

 Tables:
-flight_id	 -  Primary key for each flight airline	- Airline operating the flight source_city	- City of departure destination_city -	City of arrival
+flight_id	 -  Primary key for each flight, airline	- Airline operating the flight, source_city	- City of departure, destination_city -	City of arrival,
-departure_time	- Part of day: Morning, Afternoon, etc. stops	- Stop info: Non-stop, 1 Stop, 2 Stops duration -	Duration of the flight days_left	- Days between booking and departure class	- Economy or Business price	- Final price of the flight ticket
+departure_time	- Part of day: ( Morning, Afternoon, etc ),
+stops	- Stop info: ( Non-stop, 1 Stop, 2 Stops ),
+duration -	Duration of the flight, days_left	- Days between booking and departure, class	- Economy or Business, price	- Final price of the flight ticket,

 Objectives:
-Analyze flight fare trends across different routes and airlines Compare pricing based on time of day: morning, afternoon, evening, night Identify the most expensive and cheapest routes Examine seasonal or monthly fare changes
+Analyze flight fare trends across different routes and airlines, Compare pricing based on time of day: ( morning, afternoon, evening, night ), Identify the most expensive and cheapest routes, Examine seasonal or monthly fare changes,
-Use SQL JOINs, GROUP BY, ORDER BY, aggregate functions and window functions for insights
+Use SQL JOINs, GROUP BY, ORDER BY, aggregate functions and window functions for insights,

 SQL Features Used:
-GROUP BY and HAVING for aggregation
+GROUP BY and HAVING for aggregation,
-INNER JOIN, LEFT JOIN for combining multiple tables CASE statements to handle time categories (morning/evening) RANK() and DENSE_RANK() for ranking fares
+INNER JOIN, LEFT JOIN for combining multiple tables, CASE statements to handle time categories (morning/evening), RANK() and DENSE_RANK() for ranking fares,
-DATE functions for monthly or seasonal analysis UBQUERIES and CTEs for clean, readable logic
+DATE functions for monthly or seasonal analysis, UBQUERIES and CTEs for clean, readable logi